AkinCodes/VisionaryGPT/README.md

-VisionaryGPT: AI-Powered Movie Poster Generation & Classification Welcome to VisionaryGPT — a cutting-edge, AI-powered platform for generating, classifying, and extracting metadata from movie posters using state-of-the-art technologies in computer vision, deep learning, and natural language processing (NLP).
+VisionaryGPT: AI-Powered Movie Poster Generation & Classification Welcome to VisionaryGPT, an AI-powered platform designed to generate, classify, and extract metadata from movie posters using cutting-edge technologies in computer vision, deep learning, and natural language processing (NLP).
+This project demonstrates the integration of AI models and FastAPI, enabling advanced movie poster generation and categorization.

 🚀 Key Features
-Movie Poster Generation
+Movie Poster Generation:
-Generate stunning movie posters based on textual prompts, powered by the Stable Diffusion model and CLIP for image generation.
-This system can take a simple prompt like "Sci-Fi thriller with a futuristic city" and turn it into a dynamic, highly detailed poster.
+Generate stunning movie posters from textual prompts using Stable Diffusion model and CLIP for image generation.
+Example prompts like "Sci-Fi thriller with a futuristic city" can be transformed into highly detailed and dynamic posters.

-Poster Classification
+Poster Classification:
-Classify movie posters into various genres like Action, Comedy, Drama, Horror, Romance, etc., using deep learning-based classification models integrated with FastAPI.
+Classify movie posters into genres such as Action, Comedy, Drama, Horror, Romance, etc., using deep learning-based classification models integrated with FastAPI.

-Metadata Generation
+Metadata Generation:
-The PosterMetadataGenerator uses CLIP for visual feature extraction and GPT-4 to automatically generate movie metadata based on the poster's features, including:
+Using CLIP for visual feature extraction and GPT-4 for automated movie metadata generation.
+Automatically generate movie details including:

 Title